expo/expo/docs/pages/versions/unversioned/sdk/securestore.md

     -   **keychainAccessible (_enum_)** --
         - iOS only: Specifies when the stored entry is accessible, using iOS's `kSecAttrAccessible` property.
 See Apple's documentation on [keychain item accessibility](https://developer.apple.com/library/content/documentation/Security/Conceptual/keychainServConcepts/02concepts/concepts.html#//apple_ref/doc/uid/TP30000897-CH204-SW18).
 The available options are:
-            - `Expo.SecureStore.WHEN_UNLOCKED`: The data in the keychain item can be accessed only while the device is unlocked by the user.
+            - `SecureStore.WHEN_UNLOCKED`: The data in the keychain item can be accessed only while the device is unlocked by the user.
-            - `Expo.SecureStore.AFTER_FIRST_UNLOCK`: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
+            - `SecureStore.AFTER_FIRST_UNLOCK`: The data in the keychain item cannot be accessed after a restart until the device has been unlocked once by the user.
 This may be useful if you need to access the item when the phone is locked.
-            - `Expo.SecureStore.ALWAYS`: The data in the keychain item can always be accessed regardless of whether the device is locked.
+            - `SecureStore.ALWAYS`: The data in the keychain item can always be accessed regardless of whether the device is locked.
 This is the least secure option.
-            - `Expo.SecureStore.WHEN_UNLOCKED_THIS_DEVICE_ONLY`: Similar to `WHEN_UNLOCKED`, except the entry is not migrated to a new device when restoring from a backup.
+            - `SecureStore.WHEN_UNLOCKED_THIS_DEVICE_ONLY`: Similar to `WHEN_UNLOCKED`, except the entry is not migrated to a new device when restoring from a backup.
-            - `Expo.SecureStore.WHEN_PASSCODE_SET_THIS_DEVICE_ONLY`: Similar to `WHEN_UNLOCKED_THIS_DEVICE_ONLY`, except the user must have set a passcode in order to store an entry.
+            - `SecureStore.WHEN_PASSCODE_SET_THIS_DEVICE_ONLY`: Similar to `WHEN_UNLOCKED_THIS_DEVICE_ONLY`, except the user must have set a passcode in order to store an entry.
 If the user removes their passcode, the entry will be deleted.
-            - `Expo.SecureStore.AFTER_FIRST_UNLOCK_THIS_DEVICE_ONLY`: Similar to `AFTER_FIRST_UNLOCK`, except the entry is not migrated to a new device when restoring from a backup.
+            - `SecureStore.AFTER_FIRST_UNLOCK_THIS_DEVICE_ONLY`: Similar to `AFTER_FIRST_UNLOCK`, except the entry is not migrated to a new device when restoring from a backup.
-            - `Expo.SecureStore.ALWAYS_THIS_DEVICE_ONLY`: Similar to `ALWAYS`, except the entry is not migrated to a new device when restoring from a backup.
+            - `SecureStore.ALWAYS_THIS_DEVICE_ONLY`: Similar to `ALWAYS`, except the entry is not migrated to a new device when restoring from a backup.

 #### Returns

 A promise that will reject if value cannot be stored on the device.

-### `Expo.SecureStore.getItemAsync(key, options)`
+### `SecureStore.getItemAsync(key, options)`

 Fetch the stored value associated with the provided key.